-Our goal is that each intern co-leads at least one group per semester.
-Interns also participate in a weekly small-group "Case Review and Disposition Conference” (CRDC) meeting.
-The CRDC is a multidisciplinary group where complex client cases are presented and discussed using a multidisciplinary consultative approach.
+Our goal is that each intern co-leads at one group per semester.
+Interns also participate in a weekly small-group case consultation meeting.
+The case consultation meeting is a multidisciplinary group where complex client cases are presented and discussed using a multidisciplinary consultative approach.

 Supervision and evaluation are an on-going process at CAPS.
 We believe that in preparing to be a professional, each intern should systematically increase their confidence and skill in providing a range of interventions to various clients and systems.
 This objective is pursued through collaborative work with experienced staff and appropriately supervised clinical practice.
 Video equipment is also regularly used in supervision.
 Comprehensive on-going evaluation of the intern's professional development is an integral part of the training process.
 In addition to the on-going feedback provided in individual supervision, specific times are designated for both informal and formal assessments of each intern.
 In January and July, each primary supervisor receives written and/or oral evaluations from all training team members and reviews progress with each intern.
-Interns are evaluated on their competency in each of the 12 knowledge and skill objectives outlined in the Program
+Interns are evaluated on their competency in each of the nine competency areas outlined by APA.

 A complete copy of the evaluation is placed in the intern's file, and a summary of the evaluation is sent to the intern's academic training director.
 The intern also receives a complete copy of their evaluation if desired.
 Interns also have the option of requesting to meet with the training team in January of the training year to receive oral feedback from the entire team.

 Interns have opportunities to provide formal and informal evaluations of the program and other professionals throughout the training year.
-In January and July, interns are asked to complete written evaluations of their supervisors and to review the evaluations with the training coordinator, who is responsible for overseeing the quality of supervision given to each intern.
-If interventions are needed on behalf of the intern, the training coordinator and intern will develop an appropriate plan of action that both protects and serves the needs of the intern.
-For program evaluation purposes, interns complete anonymous evaluations on each of the training seminars, meet monthly with the training coordinator to give to feedback throughout the training year, and meet with the CAPS leadership in July at the end of the training year to provide overall feedback on their training experience at CAPS.
+In January and July, interns are asked to complete written evaluations of their supervisors and to review the evaluations with the training director who is responsible for overseeing the quality of supervision given to each intern.
+If interventions are needed on behalf of the intern, the training director and intern will develop an appropriate plan of action that both protects and serves the needs of the intern.
+For program evaluation purposes, interns complete evaluations on each of the training seminars, meet monthly with the training director to give to feedback throughout the training year, and meet with CAPS leadership in July at the end of the training year to provide overall feedback on their training experience at CAPS.
+Interns are also asked to provide an anonymous written evaluation of the internship program to the training director at the end of the training year.
 The training team will use the feedback to help develop the program to meet interns' training needs.
-Interns are also contacted for a one year follow-up evaluation after their internship is completed.
-Annual summer updates and requests to follow the professional development of former interns are sent for five years after graduation from the internship.
+Interns are also contacted for a one-year follow-up evaluation after their internship is completed.
+Annual summer updates and requests to follow the professional development of former interns are sent five years after graduation from the internship.

 Structured training is provided to interns through several venues.

-1. Interns participate in 6 hours of didactic seminars each week during the fall and spring semesters.
-Seminars focus on such professional issues as case consultation, collaborative practice, diversity and multiculturalism, ethics, group therapy practice, psychological assessment, psychodynamic psychotherapy, crisis care, trauma, and supervision and consultation.
+1. Interns participate in six hours of didactic seminars each week during the fall and spring semesters.
+Seminars focus on such professional issues as case consultation, collaborative practice, diversity and multiculturalism, ethics, group therapy practice, psychological assessment, crisis care, trauma, and supervision and consultation.

-2. Interns are also supervised on a weekly walk-in/crisis care shift where they learn to manage walk-in crisis and emergency situations.
+2. Interns are also supervised on a weekly walk-in shift where they learn to manage walk-in crisis and emergency situations.
 Supervisory consultation and back-up are provided to interns at all times, and particularly while learning crisis management skills.